aplekhanov/Perfect-UploadEnumerator/README.md

 To use the example with Swift Package Manager, type ```swift build``` and then run ``` .build/debug/UploadEnumerator```.

 To use the example with Xcode, run the **Upload Enumerator** target.
-This will launch the **Perfect Server HTTP** app.
-Then click the "open in browser" button as show below.
+This will launch the Perfect HTTP Server.

+Navigate in your web browser to [http://localhost:8181/](http://localhost:8181/)

 ## Server Operations
 1. The server module consists of two relevent files: